 The Board of Directors has an oversight role, as a whole and also at the committee level, in overseeing management of the Company's risks.
 The Board of Directors regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each.
-The compensation committee of the Board of Directors is responsible for overseeing the management of risks relating to employee compensation plans and arrangements and the audit committee of the Board of Directors oversees the management of financial risks.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board of Directors will be regularly informed through committee reports about such risks.
+For example, the Safety Committee is responsible for overseeing the risks associated with our operations, the Compensation Committee of the Board of Directors is responsible for overseeing the management of risks relating to employee compensation plans and arrangements and the Audit Committee of the Board of Directors oversees the management of financial risks.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board of Directors is regularly informed through committee reports about such risks.

-The Chairman of our Board of Directors and our Chief Executive Officer are currently separate.
-Our Board of Directors does not currently have a policy as to whether the role of Chairman of our Board of Directors and the Chief Executive Officer should be separate.
-Our Board of Directors believes that the Company and its stockholders are best served by maintaining the flexibility to determine whether the Chairman and Chief Executive Officer positions should be separated or combined at a given point in time in order to provide appropriate leadership for us at that time.
+The Chair of our Board of Directors, Jennifer Vogel, and our Chief Executive Officer are currently separate.
+Our Board of Directors does not currently have a policy as to whether the role of Chair of our Board of Directors and the Chief Executive Officer should be separate.
+Our Board of Directors believes that the Company and its stockholders are best served by maintaining the flexibility to determine whether the Chair and Chief Executive Officer positions should be separated or combined at a given point in time in order to provide appropriate leadership for us at that time.
 In addition, our Board of Directors does not currently have a policy as to whether an independent director may be appointed as lead director.